arista-netdevops-community/avd-quickstart-containerlab/README.md

 1. Clone this repository to your lab host: `git clone https://github.com/arista-netdevops-community/avd-quickstart-containerlab.git`
 2. Change to the lab directory: `cd avd-quickstart-containerlab`
+3. Before running the lab it is recommended to create a dedicated git branch for you lab experiments to keep original branch clean.
-3. Check makefile help for the list of commands available: `make help`
+4. Check makefile help for the list of commands available: `make help`

 ```zsh
 petr@nuc10i7:~/avd-quickstart-containerlab$ make help